Where Americans Age Most Gracefully: Skin Aging Index by State

 Methodology + Sources

-This study ranks all 50 U.S. states by their relative risk for premature skin aging, using a composite Wrinkle Risk Score based on five evidence-backed environmental and behavioral metrics.
+This study ranks all 50 U.S. states by their relative risk for premature skin aging, using a composite Skin Aging Risk Score based on five evidence-backed environmental and behavioral metrics.
 Each factor was selected for its proven impact on skin health, and scores were weighted to reflect their influence on wrinkle formation and visible aging.

 Scoring Method